Simulation software: Electronics

 purpose and supports non-digital types of data.
 For example, elements can use real or integer values to simulate DSP functions or sampled data filters.
 Because the event driven algorithm is faster than the standard SPICE matrix solution simulation time is greatly reduced for circuits that use event driven models in place of analog models.

-Mixed-mode simulation is handled on three levels; (a) with primitive digital elements that use timing models and the built-in 12 or 16 state digital logic simulator, (b) with subcircuit models that use the actual transistor topology of the integrated circuit, and finally, (c) with In-line Boolean logic expressions.
+Mixed-mode simulation is handled on three levels; with primitive digital elements that use timing models and the built-in 12 or 16 state digital logic simulator, with subcircuit models that use the actual transistor topology of the integrated circuit, and with In-line Boolean logic expressions.

 Exact representations are used mainly in the analysis of transmission line and signal integrity problems where a close inspection of an IC’s I/O characteristics is needed.
 Boolean logic expressions are delay-less functions that are used to provide efficient logic signal processing in an analog environment.
 These two modeling techniques use SPICE to solve a problem while the third method, digital primitives, use mixed mode capability.
 Each of these methods has its merits and target applications.
 In fact, many simulations (particularly those which use A/D technology) call for the combination of all three approaches.
 No one approach alone is sufficient.

 Programmable logic controllers

 In order to properly understand the operation of a programmable logic controller (PLC), it is necessary to spend considerable time programming, testing, and debugging PLC programs.
-PLC systems are inherently expensive, and down-time is often very costly.
-In addition, if a PLC is programmed incorrectly it can result in lost productivity and dangerous conditions.
-PLC simulation software is a valuable tool in the understanding and learning of PLCs and to keep this knowledge refreshed and up to date.
+PLC systems are expensive, and down-time is often very costly.
+Inproper programming can also result in dangerous conditions.
+Simulating PLCs ahead of time can help prevent these issues from arising.
 PLC simulation provides users with the ability to write, edit and debug programs written using a tag-based format.
 Many of the most popular PLCs use tags, which are a powerful method of programming PLCs but also more complex.
-PLC simulation integrates tag-based ladder logic programs with 3D interactive animations to enhance the user’s learning experience.
+PLC simulation integrates tag-based ladder logic programs with 3D interactive animations to improve user experience.
 These interactive animations include traffic lights, batch processing, and bottling lines.

-By using PLC simulation, PLC programmers have the freedom to try all the "what-if" scenarios changing ladder logic instructions and programs, then re-running the simulation to see how changes affect the PLC's operation and performance.
-This type of testing is often not feasible using hardwired operating PLCs that control processes often worth hundreds of thousands – or millions of dollars.
+By using PLC simulation, PLC programmers can try various scenarios, changing ladder logic instructions and programs, then re-running the simulation to see how changes affect the PLC's operation and performance.
+This type of testing is often not feasible using hardwired operating PLCs that control processes that are important to the functioning of a system.

 Sheet metal forming

 Sheet metal forming simulation software utilizes mathematical models to replicate the behavior of an actual metal sheet manufacturing process.
-Essentially, it is a computer program that converts a computer into a fully functioning metal manufacturing prediction unit.
 Sheet metal forming simulation prevents metal factories from defects in their production lines and reduces testing and expensive mistakes improving efficiency in the metal forming process.